spearwolf/eventize/README.md

 #### Class-based, without inheritance

-If you want to create an emitter class-based, but not via inheritance, you can also do this with the eventize method in the constructor, here as a typescript example:
+If you want to create an emitter class-based, but not via inheritance, you can also use the eventize method in the constructor, here as a typescript example:

 ```ts
 import {eventize, Eventize} from '@spearwolf/eventize'